 Cost: $100 to $160

+InfoSec Southwest annually brings together some of the top experts and professionals from the field of information security and hacking disciplines.
 The scope of InfoSec Southwest is broad, and it is organized of seminars, e-learning workshops, in-house training sessions, conferences, and executive programs.
 It also includes deep dives into the social and legal implications of hacking and how they are affecting the hacker culture.

-Date: April 10-14
+Date: April 9-13

 Location: Amsterdam, Netherlands